Binghamton-University-Table-Tennis/website/README.md

 You can now navigate to your brand new URL hosted on Heroku.

-### Additional steps required to Heroku deployment
+### Additional steps required on Heroku
-You must install 2 add-ons on your app's overview page
+You must setup the following features on your Heroku app's dashboard
 - Heroku Scheduler
 - SendGrid
+- Google reCAPTCHA API Keys

 #### Heroku Scheduler
 Add the following daily job at 3:30 AM UTC: